 - video and sound recordings of the video call.

 To the extent we have established and verified your identity, we transfer the collected Data to the Partner.
 Should the verification of your identity be transferred via one of our distribution partners or one of the Partner’s distribution partners upon your request, the distribution partner shall only receive the information that the identity verification process has been completed successfully.
 The Partner processes the transferred Data in order to fulfil such Partner’s identification obligations as requested by laws and regulations on the prevention of money laundering and otherwise, and on its rights and obligations resulting from the contract concluded between such Partner and you.

-We process the Data in relation to the business relationship with the relevant Partner in accordance with Article 28 of the GDPR.
+- in relation to the business relationship with the relevant Partner in accordance with Article 28 of the GDPR

 3.3.2 Digital contract signing